kelvins/US-Cities-Database/README.md

 This SQL dump was created based on the SQL dump that can be found at the following link:
 [http://www.farinspace.com/us-cities-and-state-sql-dump/][2]

+Some changes that have been made:

-The zip column was deleted.
-Some duplicated cities were deleted.
-All data was reorganized.
+ - The **zip** column was deleted.
+ - Some duplicated cities were deleted.
+ - All data were reorganized (rows and columns).
+ - It was included the **state** column.
+ - It was included the Puerto Rico state name that was missing in the original SQL.

   [1]: LICENSE
   [2]: http://www.farinspace.com/us-cities-and-state-sql-dump/